All Episodes

 I'm a 15-year-old, and I have a question.

-In fact, Charlie Cook, the estimable consultant, uh that said yesterday that it's hard to find a scenario where the Republicans don't take back the house in 20 uh this year.
+In fact, Charlie Cook, the estimable consultant, said yesterday that it's hard to find a scenario where the Republicans don't take back the House this year.

-Uh the Senate, the worst I see, the worst I've seen, uh, the predictions that the Democrats could lose nine.
+The Senate, the worst I see, the worst I've seen, the predictions that the Democrats could lose, nine, which would make it pretty much a much a toss-up.

-But if things keep going the way they're going, and if the if if Obama keeps leading the Democrats down this suicide kamikaze path, yeah.
+But if things keep going the way they're going, and if Obama keeps leading the Democrats down this suicide kamikaze path, yeah.

 Yeah, my dad told me that.